 A pressure cooker makes easy work of risotto.
 This basic Pressure Cooker Risotto recipe is the template that will allow you to make untold variations of this classic northern Italian dish.
 There’s little to no stirring involved and if you follow the quantities and cook times it will come out perfect every time.
 The butter and cheese beaten in at the end will make your risotto creamy as they melt into the remaining broth.
 If you are cutting down on fat, forget the butter and beat in the cheese on its own.

-1. Heat the olive oil in a pressure cooker over medium-high heat.
+- Heat the olive oil in a pressure cooker over medium-high heat.
 Sauté the onions until they are soft and transparent but without color about 5 minutes.
 Add the rice and cook until it becomes transparent at the edges, about 1 minute.
-Add the white wine and cook, stirring, until it is almost absorbed.
+Add the lemon mixture and cook, stirring, until it is almost absorbed.

 Ann's Tips and Tricks

 It’s important to serve risotto as soon as it is at it’s creamy best.
 The rice will continue to absorb liquid as it sits.
 If your risotto has sat too long and is a little sticky and stodgy looking, add a ladleful of hot stock and stir it in to bring it back to creaminess.